Current Co-op Students Frequently Asked Questions

 As an accredited program, we check in with each student during the work term and receive an evaluation at the end of each work term.

 Students may take one academic course per work term if it is offered outside of their scheduled work hours.
-If the course conflicts with work hours, or if you wish to take more than one course per term, you must obtain written permission from both your supervisor and Co-op Coordinator.
+If the course conflicts with work hours, or if you wish to take more than one course per term, you must obtain written permission from both your supervisor and Co-op Career Advisor.

 Completing academic courses on top of your job responsibilities and co-op requirements is only recommended with careful time management – the primary student goal during a work term is gaining valuable technical experience, and students are expected to give full attention to their work.
 Should you choose to take a course during a work term, consider the accommodations that will need to be made to meet course requirements (Is in-person attendance required?
 Is the course in condensed summer format?).
-Speak with your Co-op Coordinator if you’d like to further discuss this decision.
+Speak with your Co-op Career Advisor if you’d like to further discuss this decision.

 While on a Co-op work term you are considered a full-time student for eligibility for student loans and interest-free status.
 If you have any questions about student loans, grants or awards, follow up with your Enrolment Services Advisor (ESA) in Vancouver or Student Services at UBC Okanagan.
 You can also visit BC Student Aid for student loan details.